Wednesday, November 6, 2024

 That is not how dictatorships work when the judiciary has already been coopted, and Republican voters, public officials and media platforms have fallen under a toxic spell.
 Trump is a master dogwhistler and MAGA supporters are obedient, angry companions.
 It is ironclad.

-Remember the titan.
-Trump has the bedrock support of 70 million voters.
+Trump has the bedrock go-ahead from 70 million voters.

 Instead of shaking our heads in wonderment at how a deranged demagogue could have the support of millions and millions of Americans, do some basic math in assessing our fellow Americans.

 I try at this juncture to abide by Franklin Roosevelt's 1933 inaugural admonition that the only thing we have to fear is fear itself.
 If what that means, though, is that we don't have to fear fear-mongers, I'm not so sure.
 There appear to be millions of fear-mongers among us.
-They stand by deplorable instincts, they spew hateful garbage.
+No name calling needed.
+Yet, they turn to deplorable instincts, they spew hateful garbage.
 They can be entranced and mesmerized.
-They follow orders.
+They’ll follow orders.

 Among us are segregationists whose response to the end of slavery during the end of the 19th century and most of the 20th century was to impose Jim Crow laws and fight civil rights legislation and protests with seething anger, fists in the air and bulldogs.

 Add in the anti-Communists of the 1950s and ‘60s who were the thought police of that era.
 They cancelled culture through blacklisting that got people fired and rendered them unemployable.
-They burn books.
+They burned books.

 Don’t forget the White and Christian nationalists who use immigrant-phobia to keep the country from slipping into the clutches of the other.